idaholab/TMAP8/doc/content/verification_and_validation/val-2a.md

 | 17678 - 20000 | 0                            |

 !alert warning title=Typo in [!cite](longhurst1992verification)
-The times listed in [!cite](longhurst1992verification) for TMAP8 for the start and end times of the beam are not accurate. instead, TMAP8 uses the times directly from [!cite](anderl1985tritium) to better correspond to experimental conditions.
+The times listed in [!cite](longhurst1992verification) for TMAP8 for the start and end times of the beam are not accurate.
+Instead, TMAP8 uses the times directly from [!cite](anderl1985tritium) to better correspond to experimental conditions.

 !table id=val-2a_set_up_values_TMAP4 caption=Values of material properties.
 Note that $K_d$ are currently not used in the input file since the upstream and downstream pressure do not noticeably influence the results.
 | Parameter | Description                          | Value                                                       | Units                 | Reference                 |